-The investment managers and custodian are audited separately and at different times.
-The Council receives AAF01/06 and SSAE16 reports that provides from their independent auditors.
+The Fund's investment managers and custodian are audited separately and at different times.
+The Council receives audited assurance reports AAF01/06, SSAE16 and ISAE3402 from their independent auditors.
+Any exceptions highlighted by their auditors are evaluated by officers.

 The council is the primary employer in the Fund and the risks of late payment of contributions are with admitted and scheduled bodies who are treated by the Pension Regulations as part of the Council for pension purposes.
 All contributions received from external payroll providers are reconciled monthly.